UPPMAX/linux-command-line-201/docs/reflections/20250603/README.md

                     - A [Richel]: Fun!

-- What is “nohup” doing along with &?
+- What is `nohup` doing along with `&`?

-    - A [Richel]: nohup allows one to run something that continues after ending a terminal (‘to hang up’ was how terminals one day were ended).
+    - A [Richel]: `nohup` allows one to run something that continues after ending a terminal (`to hang up` was how terminals one day were ended).
-      ‘&’ allows one to run something in the background, which means a terminal can be used for running commands wile a process is running.
+      `&` allows one to run something in the background, which means a terminal can be used for running commands wile a process is running.
       Together, they allow for commands that run in the background while you remain logged in to the computer.

-- Could you "overwrite” existing commands (e.g. ls) with an alias?
-If you prefer list format e.g. ls –l, might be nice to only have alias ls=/usr/bin/ls -l.
-Will the bash alias be prioritized over system’s ls?
+- Could you "overwrite” existing commands (e.g. `ls`) with an alias?
+If you prefer list format e.g. `ls -l`, might be nice to only have `alias ls=/usr/bin/ls -l`.
+  Will the bash alias be prioritized over system's `ls`?

     - A [Richel]: yes.
 I just tried it and it works!